-This is an open access article under the terms of the Creative Commons Attribution-NonCommercial-NoDerivs License, which permits use and distribution in any medium, provided the original work is properly cited, the use is non-commercial and no modifications or adaptations are made. and often quite sharp sufficient condition [2, 3].
-In its proof, a log-Sobolev inequality for a Markov semigroup is derived by integration of local log-Sobolev inequalities for the same Markov semigroup.

-Our method also uses local log-Sobolev inequalities, but for a semigroup that is different from the one for which the log-Sobolev inequality is proven.
-Namely, our method uses the time-dependent semigroup driven by the Polchinski equation, a version of the renormalisation semigroup.
-Unlike the original semigroup, this Polchinski semigroup provides a notion of scale, and hence we effectively obtain a multiscale version of the Bakry-Émery criterion.
+As Log-Sobolev inequalities provide strong control on the measures they apply to, proving them remains in general a difficult problem even if the equilibrium correlation functions are well understood.
+This applies especially to strongly correlated measures.
+For log-concave measures (or measures satisfying a curvature dimension condition), the fundamental Bakry-Émery criterion provides a simple and often quite sharp sufficient condition [2, 3].
+In its proof, a Log-Sobolev inequality for a Markov semigroup is derived by integration of local Log-Sobolev inequalities for the same Markov semigroup.
+Our method also uses local Log-Sobolev inequalities, but for a semigroup that is different from the one for which the Log-Sobolev inequality is proven.
+Namely our method uses the time-dependent semigroup driven by the Polchinski equation, a version of the renormalisation semigroup.
+Unlike the original semigroup, this Polchinski semigroup provides a notion of scale and hence we effectively obtain a multiscale version of the Bakry-Émery criterion.

-The simplest version of our new Polchinski equation criterion for the log-Sobolev inequality is stated in Section 1.2.
+The simplest version of our new Polchinski equation criterion for the Log-Sobolev inequality is stated in Section 1.2.
 In Example 1.3, we illustrate that it implies the Bakry-Émery criterion.
 As an application of the new criterion, demonstrating that it remains effective for measures that are far from log-concave, we prove the following theorem for the continuum sine-Gordon model.
 For a precise statement of this result and related discussion, we refer to Section 1.3.
-In Section 1.4, we discuss further directions and related results.
+In Section 1.4, we discussed further directions and related results.

-THEOREM 1.1.
-The continuum massive sine-Gordon model with $\beta < 6\pi$ satisfies asymptotically optimal log-Sobolev inequalities for Glauber and Kawasaki dynamics (under suitable conditions).
+Theorem 1.1.
+The continuum massive sine-Gordon model with $\beta < 6\pi$ satisfies asymptotically optimal Log-Sobolev inequalities for Glauber and Kawasaki dynamics (under suitable conditions).